cfnelson/MultiThreaded_Client_Server_in_C/README.md

 This project was an assignment for my Systems Programming course at University.

 ##NOTE:
-Readme is currently incomplete, to be updated.
+Readme is currently incomplete, and is to be updated soon.

-TODO:- Complete a more detailed description for the ReadMe File.
+TODO:- Provide a more detailed description of the project and instructions to run the program.